rahultoppur/CUDA/module_2_CUDA/vector_add/README.md

 ## C Implementation (`vector_add.c`) and a Quick Refresher
-Before you start implementing `vector_add.c`, briefly recall the thought process behind vector addition for vectors of an arbitrary length N. For now, we represent each vector as an integer array.
+Before you start implementing `vector_add.c`, briefly recall the thought process behind vector addition for vectors of an arbitrary length `N`.
+For now, we represent each vector as an integer array.

 <img src="../../media/vector_add.png" width="300" height="100">